 In addition to these criteria, DE students must identify themselves as distance students when contacting the library.
 This requirement applies regardless of contact in person, by telephone, or via e-mail.

 Students have remote access to the library’s databases with their username (typically the first portion of the university e-mail address) and their N number, including the “N”.
 Anyone can access the library catalog remotely.
 However, the user must create an account to download e-books.
 If a DE student wants an article which is unavailable in the library’s electronic databases, he or she can submit an interlibrary loan (ILL) request through ILLiad.
 When DE students create their ILLiad accounts, they must indicate their distance education status.

 In order to obtain print books as a DE student, there are various means of obtaining the text.
 If the DE student lives in-state, a LALINC card may be the best option.
-The student must come to the library, and the library can issue a LALINC card which allows borrowing privileges at participating academic libraries across Louisiana.
+The student can complete this online LALINC application.
 See the LALINC policy for more details.